xinwenfu/VChat_GTER_CodeReuse/README.md

 	<img src="Images/I17.png" width=800>

-11) Modify the shellcode as shown in [exploit2.py](./SourceCode/exploit2.py), notice that we added the hex for the push and pop instructions in order to move the stack pointer out of the way, and we decreased the number of `A`'s by two as each instruction we added is one byte.
+11) Modify the shellcode as shown in [exploit2.py](./SourceCode/exploit2.py).
+Notice that we added the hex for the push and pop instructions to move the stack pointer out of the way, and we decreased the number of `A's by two, as each of the two instruction we added is one byte.
-	* *Note*: From the previous exploits it was possible to have the jump be a little imprecise, that is we could execute a few extra instructions without affecting the shellcode's execution.
-In this case you want to be sure that the jump performed lands on the `push eax` instruction!
+	* *Note*: From the previous exploits it was possible to have the jump be a little imprecise.
+That is we could execute a few extra NOP instructions without affecting the shellcode's execution.
+In this case, you want to be sure that the jump performed lands on the `push eax` instruction, or if you include an NOP sled, it should fall within that region!
 12) Run the program once more.
 	* Now we can see the shell has been created!

 	<img src="Images/I18.png" width=800>

 ## Attack Mitigation Table
-In this section we will discuss the effects a variety of defenses would have on *this specific attack* on the VChat server, specifically we will be discussing their effects on a buffer overflow that directly overwrites a return address and attempts to execute shellcode that has been written to the stack in order to launch a cmd shell and bind it's input and output to a network socket reusing already loaded libraries.
-We will make a note where that these mitigations may be bypassed.
+In this section, we will discuss the effects a variety of defenses would have on *this specific attack* on the VChat server; specifically we will be discussing their effects on a buffer overflow that directly overwrites a return address and attempts to execute shellcode that has been written to the stack in order to launch a cmd shell and bind it's input and output to a network socket reusing already loaded libraries.
+It should be noted that these mitigations may be bypassed.

-First we will examine the effects individual defenses have on this exploit, and then we will examine the effects a combination of these defenses would have on the VChat exploit.
+First, we will examine the effects of individual defenses on this exploit, and then we will examine the effects of a combination of these defenses on the VChat exploit.

 The mitigation we will be using in the following examination are:
 * [Buffer Security Check (GS)](https://github.com/DaintyJet/VChat_Security_Cookies): Security Cookies are inserted on the stack to detect when critical data such as the base pointer, return address or arguments have been overflowed.
 Integrity is checked on function return.
 * [Data Execution Prevention (DEP)](https://github.com/DaintyJet/VChat_DEP_Intro): Uses paged memory protection to mark all non-code (.text) sections as non-executable.
 This prevents shellcode on the stack or heap from being executed as an exception will be raised.
-* [Address Space Layout Randomization (ASLR)](https://github.com/DaintyJet/VChat_ASLR_Intro): This mitigation makes it harder to locate where functions and datastructures are located as their region's starting address will be randomized.
-This is only done when the process is loaded, and if a DLL has ASLR enabled it will only have it's addresses randomized again when it is no longer in use and has been unloaded from memory.
+* [Address Space Layout Randomization (ASLR)](https://github.com/DaintyJet/VChat_ASLR_Intro): This mitigation makes it harder to locate where functions and data structures are located as their region's starting address will be randomized.
+This is only done when the process is loaded, and if a DLL has ASLR enabled, it will only have its addresses randomized again when it is no longer in use and has been unloaded from memory.
 * [SafeSEH](https://github.com/DaintyJet/VChat_SEH): This is a protection for the Structured Exception Handing mechanism in Windows.
 It validates that the exception handler we would like to execute is contained in a table generated at compile time.
 * [SEHOP](https://github.com/DaintyJet/VChat_SEH): This is a protection for the Structured Exception Handing mechanism in Windows.
 It validates the integrity of the SEH chain during a runtime check.
 * [Control Flow Guard (CFG)](https://github.com/DaintyJet/VChat_CFG): This mitigation verifies that indirect calls or jumps are performed to locations contained in a table generated at compile time.
-Examples of indirect calls or jumps include function pointers being used to call a function, or if you are using `C++` virtual functions would be considered indirect calls as you index a table of function pointers.
+Examples of indirect calls or jumps include function pointers being used to call a function, or if you are using `C++` virtual functions, which would be considered indirect calls as you index a table of function pointers.
 * [Heap Integrity Validation](https://github.com/DaintyJet/VChat_Heap_Defense): This mitigation verifies the integrity of a heap when operations are performed on the heap itself, such as allocations or frees of heap objects.
 ### Individual Defenses: VChat Exploit
-As this exploit is a variation of the [VChat EggHunting](https://github.com/DaintyJet/VChat_GTER_EggHunter) exploit where we use shellcode we generated manually to decrease the space requirements rather than an egghunting shellcode generated with *mona.py* the mitigation have the same effect, however ASLR now partially mitigates the exploit due to the randomization of the addresses we need to reuse the external functions.
+This exploit is a variation of the [VChat EggHunting](https://github.com/DaintyJet/VChat_GTER_EggHunter) exploit, where we use shellcode we generated manually to decrease the space requirements rather than egg hunting shellcode generated with *mona.py*.
+The mitigation has the same effect; however, ASLR now partially mitigates the exploit due to the randomization of the addresses, so we need to reuse the external functions.

 |Mitigation Level|Defense: Buffer Security Check (GS)|Defense: Data Execution Prevention (DEP)|Defense: Address Space Layout Randomization (ASLR) |Defense: SafeSEH| Defense: SEHOP | Defense: Heap Integrity Validation| Defense: Control Flow Guard (CFG) |
 |-|-|-|-|-|-|-|-|